Felixstowe: Felixstowe Skatepark

-Original ideas for a skate park were addressed in 2004 by the Felixstowe Skate Association, who organized a number of meetings and poster campaigns to start the project.
+Original ideas for a skate park were addressed in 2004 by the Felixstowe Skate Association, who organised a number of meetings and poster campaigns to start the project.
 They also brought out newsletters to help build public opinion of the idea, which attracted attention from other groups.
 Level Two (a local youth organization) eventually took up management of the fundraising process and in 2007 managed to secure a grant of £25,000 from the government's youth opportunity fund.
 Additionally by this date, the Felixstowe Town Council had already set aside £30,000 for the project, as well as £15,000 agreed upon by the Suffolk Coastal cabinet and £40,000 from the playspace fund.
 When completed the project took a total of £180,000, and was opened at a community event on 1 September 2009.
 The original designs by the FSA included provisions for CCTV and floodlights to ensure youth safety, and further into the design process some metal wire cages of rocks added to help soundproof the area.